PNEUMONIA SYMPTOMS?

 WHEN TO CONSIDER BLASTOMYCOSIS TESTING

-You live in or have recently traveled to an area affected by blastomycosis* AND
+You live in or have recently traveled to an area affected by blastomycosis*

 Fever